jsmn-prhmt/backend-assignment-btcenergy/README.md

 # API Documentation
 ## Overview
-This API provides insights into the energy consumption of Bitcoin transactions and blocks.
-It allows users to monitor and analyze the sustainability of the Bitcoin network by exposing data such as energy consumption per transaction, total energy consumption per day, and energy consumption by wallet address.
+This API provides insights into the energy consumption of Blockchain transactions and blocks.
+It allows users to monitor and analyze the sustainability of the Blockchain network by exposing data such as energy consumption per transaction, total energy consumption per day, and energy consumption by wallet address.

 ## GraphQL Endpoint
 Access the GraphQL API at: